Code-Institute-Submissions/ci_milestone2/README.md

   - Nutritional value section: after typing an ingredient and recipe on search bar, clicking on button or pressing enter does not trigger any action.
 <img src="https://github.com/stefcruz/ci_milestone2/blob/master/readme/testing/internet-explorer-bug.png" width="400">

+- D_Safari_Mac
+  - Smooth scroll does not work

 ##### General bugs